x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/Sdb/getDC_en.md

 ##DESCRIPTION##

-This function is used to get the data center object.
-Through this method, you can obtain an SdbDC object for managing and controlling the status, location information, and operating modes of the data center.
+This function is used to get the cluster object.
+Through this method, you can obtain an SdbDC object for managing and controlling the status, location information, and operating modes of the cluster.

 ##PARAMETERS##